adaptris-labs/interlok-prometheus-demo/README.md

 # interlok-prometheus-demo

+__Archived since pushgateway is deprecated, so we have removed the corresponding components in Interlok 4.x__

 ## What is this

 This is a complete interlok instance show-casing generated metrics being fired into Prometheus and then viewed in a Grafana dashboard.